pombredanne/rematch-1/docs/index.rst

 Rematch
 =======

-Rematch, a simple binary diffing utility that just works.
+Rematch, a simple binary diffing framework that just works.

 .. note::
   At least, we hope it will be.
 Rematch is still a work in progress and is not